exu2011/web-scraping-challenge/README.md

 # web-scraping-challenge
-Create a new repository for this project called web-scraping-challenge.
-Do not add this homework to an existing repository.

-Clone the new repository to your computer.

-Inside your local git repository, create a directory for the web scraping challenge.
-Use a folder name to correspond to the challenge: Missions_to_Mars.

-Add your notebook files to this folder as well as your flask app.

-Push the above changes to GitHub or GitLab.

 Step 1 - Scraping
-Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.
+I have completed your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

-Create a Jupyter Notebook file called mission_to_mars.ipynb and use this to complete all of your scraping and analysis tasks.
-The following outlines what you need to scrape.
+I create a Jupyter Notebook file called mission_to_mars.ipynb and use this to complete all of my scraping and analysis tasks.

-NASA Mars News
+Visit NASA MARS News Site that to be scraped

-Scrape the NASA Mars News Site and collect the latest News Title and Paragraph Text.
-Assign the text to variables that you can reference later.
+Scrape page into Soup
+Debug: examine the result
+print(news_soup.prettify())
+scrape the first result from the ResultSet (list_text_all):
+JPL Mars Space Images - Featured Image
+  1) Visit the url for the Featured Space Image site here.
+  2) Use splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable called featured_image_url.
+  3) Make sure to find the image url to the full size .jpg image.
+  4) Make sure to save a complete url string for this image.

 Step 2 - MongoDB and Flask Application
-Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+I then used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+Create an instance of Flask
+Use PyMongo to establish Mongo connection:
+Set up (DB: mars_info_app, Collection: mars_info)
+Route to render index.html template using data from Mongo Find one record of data from the mongo database
+Route that will trigger the scrape function
+Run scrapped functions
+Update the Mongo database using update and upsert=True

 Start by converting your Jupyter notebook into a Python script called scrape_mars.py with a function called scrape that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.